hdsu-bioquant/sincellTE_2022/04_plotting.md

 * use the built-in function from the base R: using these functions, we can plot boxplots, heatmaps, scatter plots, etc...
 * use the functions from the `ggplot2` package.

 Similarly to the `tidyverse` package, `ggplot2` has implemented a new way to consider plotting.
 It is a very powerfull way to create beautiful plots.
 However, the learning curve is somewhat steep...
-Therefor, we will restrict ourselves to the basic R functions, and refer to numerous tutorials (such as in DataCamp) regarding ggplot.
+Therefore, we will restrict ourselves to the basic R functions, and refer to numerous tutorials (such as in [DataCamp](https://learn.datacamp.com/courses/intermediate-data-visualization-with-ggplot2)) regarding ggplot.

 Let's start by reading in the cleaned data from the last chapter: